 The Consumer Services Unit responds to inquiries from the public and investigates consumer complaints involving regulated financial service providers, with the goal of resolving those complaints.
 Maryland residents may submit a complaint using the complaint form or by writing a letter or email describing their issue.
 See Consumer Complaints and Inquiries for instructions on how to submit a complaint to our Office.

 The Outreach and Education Unit conducts and coordinates outreach and education to Maryland consumers, the financial services industry, nonprofit partners, and government agencies.

 Trend Analysis and Reporting

-The Trend Analysis and Reporting Unit implements and oversees many of the data analysis needs of the Office, both internal and external, to inform the Office’s decision-making and assist in strategic planning.
+The Trend Analysis and Reporting Unit implements and oversees many of the data and reporting needs of the Office, both internal and external, to inform the Office’s decision-making and assist in strategic planning.